anihakutin/ship-matix-frontend/README.md

 To install ShipMatix on your local machine, follow these steps:

-Clone this repo from githug:
+Clone this repo from github:
 ```
 $ git clone git@github.com:anihakutin/ship-matix.git
 ```